johnosbb/CeaiveEditor/sentence_structure.md

 - The book provided a unique perspective: it challenged conventional wisdom and presented a fresh interpretation of historical events.
 - The debate had two opposing viewpoints: some argued for stricter regulations, while others advocated for more lenient policies.

+When a sentence begins with words like "if," "even," "when," "because," "since," or similar expressions that introduce a condition before specifying an action or result, then it will create a sense of suspensive as the sentence unfolds.

+### Balanced sentences

+A balanced sentence is a type of sentence structure in which two or more parts of the sentence are parallel in terms of their structure, length, or meaning.
+These parts are usually connected by coordinating conjunctions or punctuation marks like colons or semicolons.
+Balanced sentences are characterized by their symmetry and rhythm, and they often create a sense of harmony and emphasis.

+#### Using Colons and Semi-Colons for Delay in a Balanced Sentence

+The use of a semi-colon facilitates a type of balancing act where a second clause is set against a first clause.
+This is the classic structure of the balanced sentence.
+The great majority of longer suspensive sentences would be impossible to parse without relying heavily on the semicolon and the colon.

+The semicolon is essential for those of us who want to write long suspensive or balanced sentences; it helps prevent confusion in sentences with many commas.
+When used between clauses in a compound sentence, a semicolon indicates a contradiction, counterpoint, or unexpected relationship between the clauses and may frequently use conjunctions like "however," "nonetheless," "but," "yet," "still," and "nevertheless."

+Some examples of the use of a colon in a balanced sentence:

+- The book provided a unique perspective: it challenged conventional wisdom and presented a fresh interpretation of historical events.
+- The debate had two opposing viewpoints: some argued for stricter regulations, while others advocated for more lenient policies.

+When a sentence begins with words like "if," "even," "when," "because," "since," or similar expressions that introduce a condition before specifying an action or result, then it will create a sense of suspensive as the sentence unfolds.